The largest and most experienced Agriculture and Rural Estates teams in the country bringing focus to the new opportunities in Natural Capital.

 We start with a true understanding of rural estate management issues and opportunities, through which we advise commercially, and efficiently.
 No other team in the Country starts with the level of knowledge and experience we have on rural matters, so we’re always ahead of the curve.

-Landscape Scale Recovery or “LSR” is DEFRA’s top tier scheme to fund and promote truly joined up landscape scale improvement in the environment.
+Landscape Recovery is DEFRA’s top tier Environmental Land Management (ELM) scheme, which aims to fund and promote truly joined up landscape scale improvement in the environment.
 Such momentous change will require collaboration between landowners and tenants landscape-wide, with detailed thought given to tenure, taxation, corporate governance, and commercial aspects.
-We have all that is required and more to help make these exciting projects a success.
+We have all that is required and more to help make these exciting projects a success, having been involved with the scheme since the early ‘test and trial’ phase.
+We are now advising multiple Round 1 projects, including the Upper Axe, Eelscapes, Evenlode and Three Dales Landscape Recovery Projects on a range of legal issues that arise in the development of these ambitious schemes.

 Biodiversity Net Gain or “BNG” has become a key part of efforts to mitigate the environmental impact of development and improve biodiversity through planning value gains.
 We have been advising upon BNG since it came about in 2021, and now act in a large volume of transactions to secure BNG opportunities.